silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/05_Inserting_Links.md

 * Select a file from the CMS.
 2. Click the button ***Insert link***.

-[note]
+> [!NOTE]
-You can also add hyperlinks to documents that you have uploaded to your website, such as a PDF file, DOC file, audio file, video file, or any sort of file that is not a webpage.
+> You can also add hyperlinks to documents that you have uploaded to your website, such as a PDF file, DOC file, audio file, video file, or any sort of file that is not a webpage.
 See [Images and documents](images_and_documents) to learn more.
-[/note]